National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

     Why could explain this pattern?
 1. Inspect `condition_end_date`.
     What is fishy about it?
-    What are some mitigation approaches for this specific scenario of
+    What are some mitigation approaches for this specific scenario?

 ### Assignments & Questions for `modeling-1`

+1. Interpret the coefficients of `m_covid_moderate_1`.
+Aim for 2 sentences total.
-1. Interpret the coefficients of `m_covid_moderate_3`.
-Should be 3-6 sentences.
+1. Interpret the coefficients of `m_covid_moderate_2a`.
+Aim for 3-6 sentences total.
-1. Improve the model (for `covid_moderate_plus`) in some way.
+1. Improve the model (for predicting `covid_moderate_plus`) in some way.
+    Consider adding an interaction or a new variable.
     What did you change and how did you do it?
 1. Write a hypothesis for a new outcome variable.
     Develop a model for it and describe the results.

 ### question during prep

-1.  what concept set should I add (ideally builds on something you guys have done)
 1.  add more comments for code, and tell them about the sections they don't need ot understand --fairy dust
 1.  add @image svg